The best garden rake 2021: maintain your plot with these essentials

 Rake types

-A garden rake will help you care for your lawn, clearing the thatch and moss so it looks its best.
-It can clear up leaves as well, although you might prefer to get yourself a dedicated leaf rake for this job to avoid spearing the leaves as opposed to gathering them.
+The best garden rake will help you ensure your carefully prepared lawn ideas are always looking their best, clearing any loose thatch or moss.
+It can clear up leaves as well, although you might prefer to get yourself a dedicated wider headed leaf rake for this job to make the job quicker and to avoid spearing the leaves as opposed to gathering them.
+This is definitely something to consider if you're keen to learn how to make leaf mould in autumn.

 Materials